The Most Comfortable Sleeper Sofas, According To Reviewers

 Worth The Splurge: Vesper King Sleeper Sofa

-So far, reviewers have been raving about this pick.
+So far, sources have been raving about this pick.
 Interior designer Jennifer Wallenstein told The Strategist this couch is “high-quality with a beautiful design" and the LA Times named it one of the best stylish sleepers that "won't ruin your back."

-The Most Minimalist Pick: MULTY Claude Brisson Sleeper Sofa
+The Most Minimalist Pick: Claude Brisson MULTY Sleeper Sofa

 Sometimes you just want a piece of furniture that's straightforward, simple, and practical.
 The MULTY sleeper sofa (created by French designer Claude Brisson) is that piece.
 This 47-inch loveseat comfortably fits two people when positioned into a couch, and it comes with two matching lumbar cushions for extra support.

 Still, it's unlike most other options because the layered couch cushions become the actual mattress; the bottom slats pull out to create a base for the polyether foam, which is covered in a cotton-blend cover that's treated with a special guard to prevent the growth of bacteria.
 As a result, every piece of the couch is used to create your pull-out bed, so you don't have to find somewhere to stash your extra cushions.
+(That's a life-saver for those minimalists who are consistently trying to reduce clutter.)

 A Pull-Out Sectional With A Storage Chaise: Mackenzie Silverpine Sofa Sleeper